 Even good friends will sometimes hurt our feelings.
-We're all human and make mistakes.
-So consider embracing forgiveness when it comes to your friends.
+Since we're all human and make mistakes, consider embracing forgiveness when it comes to your friends.
 If you don't, you won't be friends with people for long.
 If you realize that most friends will probably hurt your feelings at least once in your life, you'll focus less on what happened and more on what you can do now going forward.

-Conflict isn't a bad thing, as friends that argue in a healthy way actually have better relationships than those that avoid conflict altogether.
+Conflict isn't a bad thing, as friends who argue in a healthy way actually have better relationships than those that avoid conflict altogether.
 In order to keep your friendship strong, you will need to forgive.
 But how, exactly, do you do that when you're hurt?

 Before You Forgive